Acne Treatment Services in Dayton, Ohio

 Acne blemishes typically appear on the face, neck, back (bacne), shoulders and chest.

 The different acne lesions (pimples) are blackheads, whiteheads or more inflamed pustules and red raised bumps called papules.
 Cystic acne and nodules are deep, inflamed bumps that hurt and are the most likely to cause acne scarring.
+Learn more about our acne scar treatment in Dayton, Ohio by contacting us today.

 A unique acne treatment plan for each patient